DefinitelyTyped/tsd/README.md

 #### Usage stats & update check

 The CLI tool [tracks](https://github.com/DefinitelyTyped/tsd/blob/master/src/tsd/cli/tracker.ts) some *anonymous* usage statistics about what definitions are installed though TSD in Google Analytics (using [universal-analytics](https://npmjs.org/package/universal-analytics)).
 There is also a [update-notifier](https://npmjs.org/package/update-notifier) service to check for TSD updates.
-Both are enabled by default: use the `--services no` option to suppress (for now).

 ## Install